cywang90/modXTFinishers/release/XTFinishers README.txt

 ---------------------
 Users can create or add modules that are not pre-packaged with the mod.
 The provided default modules can be used as examples of how to write modules for use with eXTensible Finishers.

 The process of installing custom modules will depend on how the module is written, but all modules must be loaded by the mod at run-time before they can take any effect.
-The recommended method to load a custom module is in the Init() function of XTFinishersManager (located in content\scripts\local\xtFinishersManager.ws).
+The recommended method to load a custom module is in the Init() function of XTFinishersManager (located in content\scripts\local\base\xtFinishersManager.ws).

 -------------
 DOCUMENTATION